maixnor/wu-quartz/content/semester 3/CAPM.md

 - Investors hold only efficient portfolios of traded securities - portfolios that yield the maximum expected return for a given level of volatility
 - Investors have homogeneous expectations regarding the volatilities, correlations, and expected returns of securities
 	- Homogeneous Expectations ...
 All investors have the same estimates concerning future investments and returns

+### Security Market Line
+- plotting the expected return by the betas of each stock
+- insight: how risky is a stock compared to the market